Community mourns death of 11-year-old boy after freak accident

 “Zac was a lovely young man, a valued pupil and will be greatly missed.

-“He excelled academically, in particular in maths, and loved to solve complex mental maths challenges and kept the staff on their toes.”
+“He excelled academically, in particular in maths, and loved to solve complex mental maths challenges (keeping staff on their toes).”

 Zac was also a talented sportsman who played exceptionally well at cricket and helped the school get through to the area finals, which are due to be played this week.

 “One sweet memory of him was when he was in Year 3, and it was Superhero Day.
-Zac came to school dressed as his favourite superhero who his Mum.
+Zac came to school dressed as his favourite superhero - his Mum.

 Comments: Our rules